SCITUNE: Aligning Large Language Models with Human-Curated Scientific Multimodal Instructions: Experiments

 \section{Experiments}

-In this section, we report the performance of LLaMA-SciTune model across a variety of science-focused downstreaming tasks.
-Our goal is to assess the performance of the model in visual grounded language understanding and multimodal reasoning tasks.
-For example, we want to show how much different training stage contributes to the model performance, or whether adding various scientific modalities in the instruction template (as presented in Section~\ref{sec:sci_concept_alignment}) improves the overall performance.
-To this end, we trained three LLaMA-SciTune models to perform ablation studies on the input scientific modalities and test whether the scale of the LLM really matters in the downstream task performance.
-Each model spans over two training stages: i) the scientific concept alignment and ii) scientific instruction tuning.
-Thus, we use the corresponding stage checkpoints to drive additional experiments.
-First, we report the performance of our model in two science-focused visual grounded tasks in Section~\ref{sec:viz_grounded_tasks} to assess the scientific concept alignment training stage.
-Finally, we use the ScienceQA benchmark to test the multimodal reasoning abilities of our model across three scientific subject areas (Section~\ref{sec:scienceqa_performance}).
+In this section, we report the performance of \textit{LLaMA-SciTune} models across a variety of science-focused downstream tasks.
+Our goal is to assess the performance of the models in visual grounded language understanding and multimodal reasoning tasks.
+For example, we want to show how much difference the training stages contribute to the model performance, or whether adding various scientific modalities in the instruction template improves the overall performance.
+Note that our objective is not to introduce a model that tops the leaderboard across various downstream tasks.
+Instead, we aim to demonstrate the extent to how human-curated scientific multimodal instructions can be useful in aligning vision-language models.

+To this end, we trained three \textit{LLaMA-SciTune-SciCap} models and finetuned them with scientific multimodal reasoning dataset (e.g., ScienceQA) for the corresponding \textit{LLaMA-SciTune-ScienceQA} models.
+Three \textit{LLaMA-SciTune-SciCap} models differ on the text input types (e.g., Caption, Figure Type, OCR, and Figure Mentions) and the scale of the LLM (e.g., 7B and 13B) used in the model training.
+For example, \textit{LLaMA-SciTune-SciCap-13B (CTOM)} model uses the base LLaMA-1 13B checkpoint and figure \textbf{c}aption, figure \textbf{t}ype, \textbf{O}CR, and figure \textbf{m}entions in the training.
+Similarly, \textit{LLaMA-SciTune-ScienceQA-13B (CTOM)} model is finetuned on the \textit{LLaMA-SciTune-SciCap-13B (CTOM)} with the ScienceQA~\citep{lu2022learn} training split.
+While \textit{LLaMA-SciTune-SciCap} model tunes the LLM to better understand scientific concepts, \textit{LLaMA-SciTune-ScienceQA} is further finetuned for scientific reasoning.

+First, we report the performance of \textit{LLaMA-SciTune-SciCap} in two science-focused visual grounded tasks to assess the scientific concept alignment training stage (Section~\ref{sec:viz_grounded_tasks}).
+Finally, we use the ScienceQA benchmark to test the multimodal reasoning abilities of \textit{LLaMA-SciTune-ScienceQA} across three scientific subject areas (Section~\ref{sec:scienceqa_performance}).